 One of North America’s finest examples of a Victorian Garden and dating back to 1836, the Halifax Public Gardens is located on 17-acres and enclosed by a wrought-iron fence with a magnificent set of ornamental gates.
 Stroll through the gardens to view many floral displays, trees, shrubs, statues, and fountains.

-Stroll along the Dartmouth Waterfront andexplore the Peace Pavillion, pop into Just Us!
-Coffee for locally roasted coffee, and be sure to take in the amazing harbour views.
+Stroll along the Dartmouth Waterfront and explore the Peace Pavillion and be sure to take in the amazing harbour views.
 Stop in Alderney Landing, a popular cultural and performing arts centre that is home to an art gallery, local vendors, restaurants, and weekend farmers' and craft markets.
-For added adventure, hop on the longest running saltwater ferry service in North America, for an impromtu harbour tour of the Halifax Harbour.
+For added adventure, hop on the longest running saltwater ferry service in North America for a harbour tour of the Halifax Harbour.

 Point Pleasant Park, a historic 77 hectare wooded park with 39 km of easy, winding trails and wide paths, is rented from the British Government for 1 shilling (about 10 cents) per year, with a 999-year lease.
 Park visitors can experience preserved ruins of early fortifications, beautiful water views and coastal ecosystems.